MarcusHSmith/StoryLift/PRD.md

 # StoryLift — Build Plan

 This is the project board in a single markdown file.
 Everything is TypeScript and deploys on Vercel.

+**Note: This application focuses exclusively on YouTube video processing for Instagram Stories.
+Users must download YouTube videos locally before processing due to YouTube's terms of service.**

 Check items off as you go.

 ---